Vasectomy requests spike after Supreme Court overturns Roe v. Wade

 Not only is Hire a caretaker to his daughters with disabilities, but his wife suffers from chronic pain.

 “The danger, if she does get pregnant and is forced to carry a baby to term, the medication she is on could cause damage to the baby.
-But stopping the medications would make her life unlivable,” said Hire.
+But stopping the medications would make her life unlivable,” Hire said.

 Hire is not alone.
 Urologists with the Cleveland Clinic said they have seen a significant increase in requests for vasectomies in response to the Supreme Court’s decision.